 Tennis elbow symptoms

-How to diagnose Tennis Elbow
+How to diagnose Tennis Elbow (play video)

 Acute injuries occur immediately after an activity such as hitting a backhand shot in tennis with poor technique.
 The extensor muscles on the back of the forearm (wrist extensors) become suddenly overloaded causing micro tears of the tendon where it attaches to the elbow.